Contents[ Hide ]

 - Corporate Crisis Management: Different types of crisis situations in corporate settings, and the role of communication in mitigating these crises, managing public opinion, and informing employees and stakeholders about the situation.
 How corporate communication specialists and public relations specialists can handle media relations in times of crisis and advise leadership in making public statements as necessary.

-Below is a sample curriculum plan for a student of a master’s in communication program with a specialization in corporate and organizational communication.
+Below is a sample curriculum plan for a student of an applied master’s in communication program with a specialization in corporate and organizational communication.
 This curriculum is based on a 24-month course of study.
 Prospective students should note that the plan below is only an example, and that programs vary in their course content and sequencing.
 In general, master’s programs in corporate or organizational communication are composed of between 30 and 60 course credits, which students typically complete within 12 to 24 months of full time study, or 24 to 36 months of part-time study.

 |Core Courses:||Core Courses:||Core Course: